joanrod/ocr-vqgan/README.md

 [ÉTS Montreal, University of Québec](https://www.etsmtl.ca/)

 ------------------
+OCR-VQGAN is an image encoder designed to generate images that display clear and readable text.
+We propose to add an **OCR perceptual loss** term to the overall VQGAN loss, that encourages the learned discrete latent space to encode text patterns (i.e. learn rich latent representations to decode clear text-within-images).

+We experiment with OCR-VQGAN in and a novel dataset of images of figures and diagrams from research papers, called [**Paper2Fig100k dataset**](https://zenodo.org/record/7299423#.Y2lzonbMKUl).
+We find that using OCR-VQGAN to encode images in Paper2Fig100k results in much better figure reconstructions.

-We leverage VQGAN's image encoder in a novel domain of images of figures and diagrams.
-We make use of the [**Paper2Fig100k dataset**](https://zenodo.com/).
-This code is adapted from **VQGAN** at [CompVis/taming-transformers](https://github.com/CompVis/taming-transformers), and [CompVis/stable-diffusion](https://github.com/CompVis/stable-diffusion), where we add an OCR Perceptual loss term to impose learning rich latent representations where text, lines or arrows are important.
-The OCR detector is the **CRAFT** model from [clovaai/CRAFT-pytorch](https://github.com/clovaai/CRAFT-pytorch).
+This code is adapted from **VQGAN** at [CompVis/taming-transformers](https://github.com/CompVis/taming-transformers), and [CompVis/stable-diffusion](https://github.com/CompVis/stable-diffusion).
+The OCR detector model used in OCR Perceptual loss is the **CRAFT** model from [clovaai/CRAFT-pytorch](https://github.com/clovaai/CRAFT-pytorch).

 <p align="center">
   <a href="https://arxiv.org/abs/2209.xxxx"><img src="assets/ocr_v2.png" alt="comparison" width="600" border="0"></a>